Email Validation Testing: Test 9 Different Types of Emails

 #2) Forgot Password Emails

-When a user forgets the password to login to the application, forgot password flow can be performed to receive an Email with link to reset the password (feature varies from application to application.
+When a user forgets the password to login to the application, a forgot password flow can be performed to receive an email with a link to reset the password (feature varies from application to application.
 This is the general one).

 Validation points are as below: